-Rudes, D.S. & Magnuson, S. (2017).
+Rudes, D.S. & Magnuson, S. (2018).
 Organizational change and criminal justice: Working within the iron cage.
 Criminology & Public Policy (3rd Edition).
 Edited by Kevin Wright and Scott Decker.
 Temple University Press.

-Rudes, D.S., Kras, K., Meyer, K. & Magnuson, S. (forthcoming).
+Rudes, D.S., Kras, K. Meyer, K., & Magnuson, S. (2017).
 Organizational factors affecting evidence-based reform in community corrections.
 Evidence-Based Skills in Community Justice: International Perspectives on Effective Practice.
 Edited by Pamela Ugwudike, Jill Annison and Peter Raynor.
 The Policy Press.

 Rudes, D.S., Viglione, J., & Meyer, K. (2016).
 Risky Needs: Risk Entangled Needs in Probation Supervision.
 Division of Corrections and Sentencing Handbook Series, Taylor & Francis/Routledge.